Leave of Absences

 The purpose of a voluntary medical leave of absence (MLOA) is to provide students time away from academic studies, for treatment of a physical or mental health condition that impairs a student’s ability to function safely and successfully as a member of the Northwestern University School of Professional Studies (SPS) community.
 The authority to grant a MLOA and permission to return from a MLOA resides with the Associate Dean of Students at SPS.
 Each leave is individualized based on the needs of the student and handled on a case-by-case basis.

-Students can apply for a voluntary MLOA at any time; however, in order for a MLOA to take effect during an ongoing quarter, the process must be completed before final exam date or final coursework is due; whichever happens first.
+Students can apply for a voluntary MLOA at any time; however, in order for a MLOA to take effect during an ongoing quarter, the process must be completed before Friday of week 8 of the quarter.
 In addition, an MLOA cannot be processed if a student has taken a final exam or final coursework for any of their classes in the given quarter.

 A voluntary MLOA lasts at least two full academic quarters.
 If a MLOA lasts for longer than an academic year, students are expected to adhere to curriculum changes in their program of study during their absence.

 Requests for reinstatement from a voluntary MLOA must be submitted no later than six weeks before the term in which the student wishes to start.
 Applications for reinstatement will NOT be considered after the deadlines.

 |Quarter of Leave||Request for Reinstatement from MLOA Deadlines|

 |Fall quarter||Six weeks prior to the start of summer term|

 |Winter quarter||Six weeks prior to the start of fall term|